Assertions Quotes

 Assertions quotes by Samuel Johnson

-#91.
 Contrary to the writings of some historians, Monroe's proclamation was entirely his own creation-not Adam's.
 The assertion that Adams authored the "Monroe Doctrine" is not only untrue, it borders on the ludicrous by implying that President Monroe was little more than a puppet manipulated by another's hand.
-Such assertions show little insight into the presidency itself and the type of man who aspires to and assumes that office; indeed, they denigrate the character, the intellect, the intensity and the sense of power that drive American presidents. - Author: Harlow Giles Unger
+Such assertions show little insight into the presidency itself and the type of man who aspires to and assumes that office; indeed, they denigrate the character, the intellect, the intensity and the sense of power that drive American presidents. ~ Harlow Giles Unger

 Assertions quotes by Harlow Giles Unger